Bikes · Resale guide

 Essential Checks

-- Check for oil leaks — Inspect around the engine block, near the fork seals, and under the bike for any signs of fresh or dried oil leaks.
+- Check for Oil Leaks: Thoroughly inspect around the engine block, fork seals, and under the bike for any signs of fresh or old oil leaks.
+Even minor leaks can signal underlying problems.

-- Check frame for bends or welding marks — Inspect the frame, especially around the steering head and engine mounts, for any signs of bending, cracks, or crude welding, which indicate a past accident.
+- Check Frame for Bends or Welding Marks: Carefully inspect the frame, especially around the steering head and engine mounts, for any signs of bends, cracks, or crude welding.
+This indicates a past accident and potential structural damage.

 Insider Checks

 THE COLD ENGINE COLOR TEST.
-Before the seller even starts the bike, take a good look at the exhaust pipe’s tip.
-A dry and greyish colour indicates a healthy engine.
-Black oily soot suggests the engine is running rich or, worse, burning oil.
-White crusty deposits are less common on air-cooled bikes but can hint at issues.
+Before the seller even touches the starter, take a look at the exhaust pipe tip.
+A healthy engine will usually have a dry, light grey or tan deposit.
+If it’s black and oily, the engine is running rich or burning oil (a ₹2,000-₹5,000 repair, potentially more).
+White crusty deposits are rare for this air-cooled bike, but on others, they signal a coolant leak.
 Do this before they start it, as exhaust heat can burn off some evidence.
-Ignoring this could lead to major engine work costing ₹5,000-₹15,000.

 THE STEERING HEAD BEARING TEST.
-Stand in front of the bike, hold both handlebar ends firmly, and gently rock the front wheel forward and backward (don’t turn it side to side).
-Feel for any “clunk” or “notch” in the steering.
-Even a slight notch indicates worn steering head bearings.
-This causes instability and wobble at higher speeds, making the bike dangerous.
-Repair costs ₹1,000-₹2,000.
+Stand in front of the bike, grab both ends of the handlebar firmly, and rock the front wheel forward and backward (don’t rock side-to-side).
+You’re feeling for any “clunk” or “notch” sensation.
+If you feel anything other than smooth movement, the steering head bearings are worn.
+This can cause dangerous wobble at higher speeds and costs around ₹1,000-₹2,000 to fix.

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious one.
-Always verify the chassis and engine numbers on the bike against the RC book.
-Use the Parivahan app to cross-check these numbers with the official records.
-If they don’t match, or if the RC looks suspicious (poor print quality, spelling mistakes), walk away immediately.
+This is a serious one, especially for popular models.
+Always verify the chassis and engine numbers on the bike physically match those on the Registration Certificate (RC) and cross-check them on the Parivahan app.
+If the numbers don’t match or seem tampered with (grinding, re-stamping), walk away immediately.

 Chassis or Engine Number Tamper.
-Sometimes, criminals grind off or re-stamp the original chassis or engine numbers to hide the bike’s true identity.
-Carefully inspect these areas for any signs of grinding, welding, or mismatched paint.
-Look for numbers that don’t align perfectly or have uneven spacing.
+Scammers might try to grind off or re-stamp the original chassis or engine numbers to hide the bike’s true identity or history.
+Look for inconsistencies in the paint finish, grinding marks, or numbers that don’t align perfectly.
+Always check these critical identifying marks closely.

 Engine Swap.
-While less common for an HF Deluxe, a blown engine might be replaced with a used one from another bike.
-Always ensure the engine number on the bike matches the one on the RC.
-Look for mismatched paint on the engine block or unusual wiring that suggests a swap.
+Sometimes, a blown engine is replaced with a used one from another bike.
+Always ensure the engine number physically stamped on the engine block matches the one on the RC.
+Also, look for mismatched engine block colours or excessive grime on one part of the engine compared to another, which can indicate a swap.

 Seller’s Guide — How to Maximize Your Hero HF Deluxe Resale